d1741/monsters-rolodex/README.md

   <img width="410" height="120" src="./public/title.png" alt="Monsters Logo">
 </p>

-:large*blue_circle: What \_is* this?:
+## What _is_ this?

-This is the first follow-along project from the Zero to Mastery: React course on Udemy.
+This is the first follow-along project from the [Zero to Mastery: React course on Udemy](https://www.udemy.com/course/complete-react-developer-zero-to-mastery/).

 ---

-:large_blue_circle: Setup:
+## Setup:

 I used create-react-app to build and GitHub Pages for hosting, no other dependencies needed

 ---

-:large_blue_circle: Project Goals:
+## Project Goals:

 This project is meant to be an intro to React capabilities focusing on: